Guide>What about a CCRC?>THE UGLY!

 • Irreversibility of the move.
 Residents in the study described social boundaries between independent living and a higher level of care, regardless of facility rules.
 They believed that once the move occurred, one could never go back.
 Once you left independent living, it was as if you had moved to another city and your independent living friends forgot you.
 Residents also spoke of the "irony" of moving into a CCRC; they had been drawn to it as an independent living retirement community and had not anticipated spending the rest of their lives in assisted living and skilled nursing.

 • Seeing your future.
-Independent living residents in better health expressed displeasure regarding other residents with walkers and wheelchairs eating in the independent dining room; they wanted to separate themselves from those with visible signs of disability, which leads those with visible signs of disability isolating themselves or risking being shunned by others who did not want to be confronted with something that could happen to them.
+Independent living residents in better health expressed displeasure regarding other residents with walkers and wheelchairs eating in the independent dining room; they wanted to separate themselves from those with visible signs of disability, which leads to those with visible signs of disability isolating themselves or risking being shunned by others who did not want to be confronted with something that could happen to them.

 Social disengagement